 Detailed Cost and Production Estimates

 A lender will want an overview of your project, including detailed cost estimates (written quotes for equipment, interconnection, installation, operation, etc.) and a legal description of the proposed project site, including aerial photos and plat drawings if possible.
 You also will need detailed budgets of project expenses and income (monthly for at least 24 months, and annually for 10-20 years).
-See the section above on "Wind Resource Assessment" as well as the section entitled "Costs" for more detailed discussion.
+See the section above on "Wind Resource Assessment" as well as the "Costs" section for more detailed discussion.

 Other due diligence documentation requirements could include: